luoluomei/Rulers_0525/README.md

 This demo reports QWK when human test labels are available.
 If your task uses a different metric, modify `rulers_demo/metrics.py` and `pipeline.py`.

-## Suggested GitHub description

-> Code demo for RULERS: a locked-rubric, evidence-grounded, WGR-calibrated framework for LLM-based rubric scoring.
-This repository provides an ASAP2.0 example implementation and is intended as a method demonstration, not a complete reproduction package for all paper experiments.

 ## Notes and limitations

 - The demo sends evaluated text to the configured LLM provider.
 Do not use private or sensitive text unless your data-governance policy allows it.